MP political crisis: Jyotiraditya Scindia quits Congress, 19 other MLAs also resign from Assembly

 2.16 pm: Congress MLA Bisahu Lal Sahu says he has resigned from the party as well as from the membership of Madhya Pradesh Assembly.
 “Most of the Congress MLAs will resign from the Congress in coming days as they are fed up with the functioning of Kamal Nath government,” he adds.

-2.15 pm: BJP leader Shivraj Singh Chouhan says Congress MLA Bisahu Lal Sahu is joining the saffron party, reports ANI.
+2.15 pm: BJP leader Shivraj Singh Chouhan says Congress MLA Bisahulal Singh is joining the saffron party, reports ANI.

 2.07 pm: Madhya Pradesh Congress leader Arun Yadav accuses Jyotiraditya Scindia of “betrayal” after he quit the party.
 “I am surprised by the character adopted by Jyotiraditya Scindia,” he tweets.
 “Scindia family had supported the British during the war of independence.
 Today, Jyotiraditya has given salutation to that heinous ideology again.”